ehaughee/Gist-OSX-Widget/README.md

 ## Anonymous gist Usage
 * Copy some text
 * On the widget (in your dashboard) click Create Gist
-* You should see some status messages that end with "Link in clipboard"
+* You should see some status messages that ends with "Link in clipboard"
 * Paste the link

 ## Authenticated gist Usage